miajl/r1_assignment_2/README.md

 The distance speed server subscribes to the /posvel topic.
 Every time it receives a posvel message, calls the target server to get the target position.
 Then it updates its internal storage with the distance of the robot from the target and the average speed.
 The window used to calculate the average speed is set by the parameter ```avg_window_size```.
 When the service is called, it returns the distance and average speed.

 #### Keyboard Parser
 The keyboard parser reads in the std input and publishes it to the ```/key_in``` topic.
-This is a separate module from the target setter so it can use blocking functions to read the input and not disturb anything else.
+This is a separate module from the target setter so it can use blocking functions to read the input.

 ### Action
 The action folder includes the file that describes the communication between the action client and the action server.
 This was copied over from the assignment_2_2023 repo.